East Riding of Yorkshire Council: History

 The East Riding was one of the traditional subdivisions of the historic county of Yorkshire.
 From the middle ages the quarter sessions were held separately for each of Yorkshire's three ridings, and from 1660 there was a Lord Lieutenant of the East Riding of Yorkshire.
 Elected county councils were established in 1889 to take over the administrative functions previously exercised by unelected magistrates at the quarter sessions.
-East Riding County Council was therefore created and the East Riding became an administrative county, whilst remaining part of the wider judicial and shrieval county of Yorkshire.
+East Riding County Council was therefore created and the East Riding became an administrative county, whilst remaining part of the wider judicial and shrieval county of Yorkshire; Kingston upon Hull became a county borough administratively independent from the East Riding.
 East Riding County Council based itself in Beverley, where it built County Hall in 1891.

 The East Riding was abolished as an administrative area in 1974 under the Local Government Act 1972, with most of its area passing to a new county called Humberside.

 Just 22 years later, in 1996, Humberside was abolished and its area was split into four districts, one of which is called East Riding of Yorkshire.
 Each of the four districts is legally both a non-metropolitan district and a non-metropolitan county but with no separate county council, instead having the district council also perform county functions.
 The district of East Riding of Yorkshire covers a slightly different area to the pre-1974 administrative county; notably the modern district includes the area around Goole which was in the West Riding prior to 1974, but excludes some northern and western parts of the pre-1974 administrative county, including the towns of Filey and Norton-on-Derwent, which had been transferred to North Yorkshire in 1974.
 A ceremonial county called East Riding of Yorkshire was established at the same time, with the position of Lord Lieutenant that had been abolished in 1974 being re-created.
 The ceremonial county covers a larger area than the district, also including the neighbouring city of Kingston upon Hull.

 The council became a member of the new Hull and East Yorkshire Combined Authority in 2025, which is chaired by the directly elected Mayor of Hull and East Yorkshire.